Rainbow Pride Cookies 🏳️🌈

 - Violet: Soul

-In 2018, artist Daniel Quasar created the Progress Pride flag which includes the well-known six colors and adds black and brown stripes LGBTIQ+ people of color and blue, pink, and white strips from the trans flag.
+In 2018, artist Daniel Quasar created the Progress Pride flag, which features the well-known six colors and adds black and brown stripes for LGBTIQ+ people of color, as well as blue, pink, and white stripes from the trans flag.

 If you’d like these Pride cookies to be all-inclusive, add all 11 colors to the mix!

-We have a tip for making your cookies perfectly round!
+I have a tip for making your cookies perfectly round.
 As soon as they come out of the oven, put a glass that is slightly bigger than a cookie over top of it and give it a little swirl.
 It will form it into a perfectly round cookie.
 A martini glass works great for large cookies while a drinking glass works for medium-sized cookies.

 Recipe FAQs